padieul/yt_spam_scanner/README.md

     - **setup** - an additional container that runs scripts that help with configuring security credentials for ES and Kibana communication

 - Code Structure in Middleware:
-    - **main** - includes the api functions
+    - **main** - includes the FastAPI functions
-    - **data_retriever** - comprised of 4 classes
+    - **data_retriever** - comprised of 4 classes:
-        - 2 data classes: YtComment and YtCommentReply that store comment data for initial comments and reply comments respectively
+        - 2 data classes: YtComment and YtCommentReply that store comment data for initial comments and their replies respectively
-        - 2 interface/connection classes: YtDataRetriever allows comment retrieval from the official Youtube API, ESConnect takes care of storing comments in elasticsearch
+        - 2 interface classes: YtDataRetriever, which allows comment retrieval via the official Youtube API and ESConnect, which takes care of storing the comments and their data in Elastic Search
-    - **classifier** - includes a Generic Classifier class (load model, load and preprocess corpus, predict comments)
+    - **classifier** - includes a Generic Classifier class, which allows loading the stored, already trained model and vectorizer, as well as preprocessing and prediction of single comments

+- Preprocessing pipeline consisting of the following steps:
-- Preprocessing pipeline: removal of empty entries (and irrelevant features), lowercase, spacy tokenization and lemmatization, removal of stop words
+    - removal of empty entries (and irrelevant features)
+    - lowercase
+    - spacy tokenization and lemmatization
+    - removal of stop words

 Data Analysis: see next section